isjain/Line-Chatbot/README.md

-Note: Every input in line must be followed by the type of input followed by a a colon and one character
+Note: Every input in line must be followed by the type of input followed by a a colon and one character (no spaces)

 Example:
   Start:x
   Motivation:x